 New Jersey Commission on Spinal Cord Research (NJCSCR)

 Grants to New Jersey IHEs, hospitals, nonprofits, state agencies, and research organizations for innovative research on spinal cord injuries.
-Funding is intended to foster advancement in the field, to facilitate the application of the new ideas, to encourage interdisciplinary collaboration, to nurture young scientists entering the field, and to disseminate the latest developments.
+Funding is intended to foster advancement in the field, to facilitate the application of the new ideas, to encourage interdisciplinary collaboration, to nurture young scientists entering the field, to prevent and treat secondary conditions, and to disseminate the latest developments.

 NJCSCR awards are intended to promote innovative, groundbreaking research, not to provide long-term support.
 Grantees are eligible to apply for funding for additional research projects, but all applications will be reviewed competitively.